gaultier/lox-ocaml/README.md

 - Conditions (if/else)
 - Boolean logic (and, or, not)
 - Loops (while, for)

-Note: On error, it will abort with an exception and a stacktrace of the interpreter.
+- All errors are reported with line and column number

 ## Test